 Keep or Toss?
 Your Go-To Guide on Cleaning Out All Kinds of Clutter

 We’ve all experienced just a little envy when we see those picture-perfect homes in the full-color pages of our favorite magazine.
-Magazine photo shoots are a staged event.
+Magazine photoshoots are staged events.
 All the clutter and things are removed from the space.
 Only certain items were deemed worthy to be in the shot.

 For those of us who live in the real world of busy schedules, chaos, and especially children, cleaning out clutter gets a little more difficult, but it’s far from impossible.
 We can take tackle clutter almost in the way they do for those magazine-perfect photo shoots.